 While the exact cause is unknown, insulin resistance, adrenal gland dysfunction and abnormal hormone levels are known to be contributing factors.

-What hormones contribute to PCOS?
+What hormones contribute to PMOS?

 - Follicle-stimulating hormone (FSH): FSH helps regulate egg development in the ovaries.
-If you have PCOS, your FSH levels are often lower than normal, making it harder for your eggs to be able to become fertilized.
+If you have PMOS, your FSH levels are often lower than normal, making it harder for your eggs to be able to become fertilized.

-What are PCOS symptoms?
+What are PMOS symptoms?

 - Irregular or missed periods